 Accurate and actionable cyber threat intelligence can make a great difference in blocking or preventing attacks.
 Threat intelligence feeds that are specific to an industry is even more invaluable, as indicators of compromise shared among a community of industry peers enable security teams to make more informed decisions about how to respond to a potential breach.
 The key is how to process and quickly take advantage of relevant threat intelligence to enable understanding of an attack, without spending hours sifting through reams of threat data.

-Today, we’re very excited to announce our integration with Visa Threat Intelligence (VTI).
-VTI, designed specifically for the payment ecosystem, takes advantage of Visa's global network to identify the latest fraud and attacks targeting their merchants and corporate end users.
+Today, we’re very excited to announce our integration with FireEye iSight and Visa Threat Intelligence (VTI).
+The combination of FireEye iSight indicators and Visa Threat Intelligence, designed specifically for the payment ecosystem identifies the latest fraud and attacks targeting merchants and corporate end users.

 Here's an analogy.